Taking Your Game To The Next Level – How To Get To SuperNova Elite In 2015

 - Volume of games: 7 | Potential For Profit: 7 | Variance: 3 | Points Accumulation: 8

 Zoom Poker: A viable alternative, especially playing 6 entries (you’ll need 2 table sizes / formats as the limit per pool is 4) and taking the time to make notes + set up your HUD for this format.
 You’ll be playing fewer starting hands, which can be a drag on accumulating points per hand dealt.
 The huge number of hands it is possible to play makes up for this.
 Recreational players love this format, making evenings and weekends hugely profitable.
-Omaha / Omaha Hi-Lo also available.
+Omaha / Omaha Hi-Lo have become busier since last year, and could be a viable option, especially if you are willing to play them in the evenings when numbers peak.

 - Volume of games: 9 | Potential For Profit: 7 | Variance: 6 | Points Accumulation: 7